marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - **DEC-08** – No local shell scripts; only standalone commands.
 - **DEC-09** – Strict alignment with the corporate Git/GitHub guide.

-## Implementation status (release 0.9.0 – F3 HTTP ingest + F4 MQTT ingest + F5 Time-Series Storage + F6 Rules Engine & Alerts + F7 Business APIs & Swagger + F8 Security + F9 Observability + F10 Hardening & QA)
+## Implementation status (release 1.0.0 – stable: HTTP & MQTT ingest, time-series storage, rules engine & alerts, business APIs & Swagger, security, observability and hardening & QA)

 At this stage, the backend implements the following: